Hendrix-CS/csci322/index.md

   - [ ] Project 12A

-*I will use the recommended deadline schedule for 9 projects, except that my deadlines will be at 10pm instead of 5pm, and I will turn in Project 5 by XXX.*
+*I will use the recommended deadline schedule for 9 projects, except that my deadlines will be at 10pm instead of 5pm, and I will turn in Project 5 by 2/24 instead of 2/26.
+[Your schedule of deadlines will hopefully be more detailed/customized than this.]*

-*My work plan is as follows: ...*
+*My work plan is as follows: [your detailed work plan here]*

 ### Grading contract submission